-Amendments and improvements Description Mandatory for annual periods beginning on or after Amendments to IAS 1 "Presentation of Financial Statements" about the classification of liabilities.
+Amendments and improvements Description Mandatory for annual periods beginning on or after Statements" about the classification of liabilities.
 This amendment clarifies that liabilities are classified as either current or non-current, depending on their rights as of the reporting date.
 The classification is not affected by the expectations of the entity or events after the reporting date.
 For example, the receipt of a waiver or non-compliance with an agreement.
 The amendment also clarifies what IAS 1 means when it refers to the "settlement" of a liability.
 The amendment should be applied retrospectively in accordance with IAS 8.
-01-01-2024 Amendment to IAS 1 "Non-current Liabilities with Covenants".
-The amendment improves the information that an entity discloses when its payment terms are deferred, provided it complies with covenants within twelve months of issuing the financial statements.
+01-01-2024 The amendment improves the information that an entity discloses when its payment terms are deferred, provided it complies with covenants within twelve months of issuing the financial statements.
 01-01-2024 Amendment to IFRS 16, "Leases" Amendments to sale and leaseback transactions, including explanations of how an entity should recognize its right of use leased assets and how the gains or losses arising from sale and leaseback transactions should be recognized in the financial statements.
 01-01-2024 Amendments to IAS 7 "Statement of Cash Flows" and IFRS 7 "Financial Instruments: Disclosures" on supplier finance arrangements.
 These amendments require disclosures that improve the transparency of supplier finance arrangements and their effects on a company's liabilities, cash flows and exposure to liquidity risk.
 01-01-2024